gdmarmerola/gdmarmerola.github.io/_posts/2017-11-28-ts-for-contextual-bandits.md

 1. Find $\textbf{w}$ as the minimizer of $\frac{1}{2}\sum_{n=1}^{d} q_i(w_i - m_i)^2 + \sum_{j=1}^{n} \textrm{log}(1 + \textrm{exp}(1 + -y_jw^Tx_j))$
 2. Update $m_i = w_i$ and perform $q_i = q_i + \sum_{j=1}^{n} x_{ij}p_j(1-p_j)$ where $p_j = 1 + \textrm{exp}(1 + -w^Tx_j)^{-1}$ (Laplace approximation)

 There are some heavy maths, but in essence, we basically altered the logistic regression fitting process to accomodate distributions for the weights.
-Our Normal priors on the weights are iteratively updated and as the number of observations grow, our uncertainty over their means is reduced.
+Our Normal priors on the weights are iteratively updated and as the number of observations grow, our uncertainty over them is reduced.

-We can also increase incentives for exploration or exploitation by defining a hyperparameter $\alpha$, which multiplies the variance of the Normal posteriors:
+We can also increase incentives for exploration or exploitation by defining a hyperparameter $\alpha$, which multiplies the variance of the Normal posteriors at prediction time:

 $$\beta_i = \mathcal{N}(m_i,\alpha \cdot{} q_i^{-1})$$

 With $0 < \alpha < 1$ we reduce the variance of the Normal priors, inducing the algorithm to be greedier, whereas with $\alpha > 1$ we prioritize exploration.
 Implementation of this algorithm by hand is a bit tricky.
-If you want to use a better code, with many possible improvements I would recommend [skbayes](https://github.com/AmazaspShumik/sklearn-bayes/tree/master/skbayes)
+If you want to use a better code, with many possible improvements I would recommend [skbayes](https://github.com/AmazaspShumik/sklearn-bayes/tree/master/skbayes).
+For now, let us use my craft OLR:

 ```python
 # defining a class for our online bayesian logistic regression